-The University provides primary prevention and awareness programs for all incoming students and new employees.
+The University offers primary prevention and awareness programs for all incoming students and new employees.
 These programs inform students and employees about the University's prohibition on all forms of sexual misconduct including domestic violence, dating violence, sexual assault and stalking.
-Participants are informed about the Utah statutory definitions of these offenses as well as the Utah's legal definition of
+Participants are informed about the Utah statutory definitions of these